proda-ai/elm-css/README.md

 # elm-css

+This is a temporary fork of [rtfeldman/elm-css](https://github.com/rtfeldman/elm-css) this is required as the current package has dependency naming issues.

 `elm-css` lets you define CSS in Elm.
 (For an Elm styling system that is a complete departure from CSS, check out [Elm-UI](https://github.com/mdgriffith/elm-ui).)